digitaltrails/vdu_controls/Lux-metering.md

 If you don't wish to build an Arduino based solution, you may be able to use a webcam to achieve usable metering values.

-I've developed two scripts that can uses a webcam frame grab to calculate a lux-like value:
+I've developed three scripts that can uses a webcam frame grab to calculate a lux-like value:

  * [**lux-from-webcam.bash**](/sample-scripts/lux-from-webcam.bash):  This bash